KacperKolasa/AWSNetworkingSetup/manualsetup.md

 # AWS Manual Networking Setup

-This guide provides a detailed walkthrough for setting up a secure, basic networking environment in AWS, suitable for small-to-medium applications.
+This guide provides a detailed walkthrough for manually setting up a secure, basic networking environment in AWS, suitable for small-to-medium applications.
 We'll explain each component used and its purpose to help you understand the architecture.

 ## Overview